flatiron/blacksmith/articles/advanced/how-to-use-crypto/article.md

 You should know that what I buried behind Carl's Jr was just a cigarette butt, and that this script is obviously not for serious use.

-## Certificates
+## Signing and Verification

-Crypto has other methods used mostly for TLS/SSL:
+Crypto has other methods used for dealing with certificates and credentials, as used for TLS:

 * `crypto.createCredentials`
 * `crypto.createSign`
 * `crypto.createVerify`

-These methods require an advanced knowledge of real-world cryptography to be useful, and are typically used to build more abstracted tools like Node's [tls module](http://nodejs.org/docs/v0.4.10/api/tls.html) or, even easier, Node's [https module](http://nodejs.org/docs/v0.4.10/api/https.html) which has an api very similar to Node's standard http module.
+These methods supply the last building blocks for a complete cryptographic protocol, and require an advanced knowledge of real-world cryptographic protocols to be useful.
+Again, it is recommended that developers use either the [tls](http://nodejs.org/docs/v0.4.10/api/tls.html) module or the [https](http://nodejs.org/docs/v0.4.10/api/https.html) module if applicable.